When should I call my doctor or midwife, or come to the hospital?

 • Your baby moves less than usual – after 32 weeks you should feel at least 6 movements in a 2-hour period

-• Bleeding bright red, similar to a period, with or without pain
+• Bleeding bright red, similar in colour and texture to a period, with or without pain

-• Change in colour to your skin or the whites of your eyes
+• Unexplained change in colour to your skin or the whites of your eyes

 • Calf pain accompanied by tenderness and warm to touch